GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 Content scripts
 : [Content scripts][doc-content-scripts] can execute Javascript in the context of a web page.
-They can also read and modify the [DOM][mdn-dom].
+They can also read and modify the [DOM][mdn-dom] of the pages they're injected into.
 Content Scripts can only use a subset of the [Chrome APIs][doc-reference] but can indirectly access the rest by exchanging messages with the extension service worker.